curvegrid/go-ethereum-wiki/Setting-up-monitoring-on-local-cluster.md

 Run the script and copy the resulting `app.json` into the `eth-net-intelligence-api` directory.
 Afterwards, `cd` into `eth-net-intelligence-api` and run the relays using `pm2 start app.json`.
 To stop the relays, you can use `pm2 delete app.json`.

+**NOTE**: The script assumes the nodes have RPC ports 8101, 8102, ... .
+If that's not the case, edit app.json and change it accordingly for each peer.

 At this point, your monitoring site should monitor all your nodes!